Meet the Staff

 Teresa comes to Intercultural Life after working in the Office of Admission for ten years and assisting International students in their application process.
 She has a passion for working with students on all aspects of life and experiences and to make sure they all feel welcome when they step into the Intercultural Life Office.
 In her spare time, she enjoys running and spending time with her family.

 Coordinator of the Compton Center for Peace and Justice

 Valerie studied Political Science and Biology at the University of Louisville and gained valuable activism experience through her work with Kentucky Water Watch, a watchdog group committed to protecting watersheds.
 Valerie loves working with students passionate about social justice issues and, hopefully, empowers them with the tools they need to make positive social change on campus and beyond.
 In Valerie’s spare time, she enjoys camping and hiking, going to music festivals, playing guitar, and above all else, being with her daughter and partner.

 Director of the Women’s Center

 Sarah attended the State University of New York Brockport and received degree in English Literature in 1995.
 She then attended Kansas State University and received a masters degree in College Student Development in 1998.
-Sarah enjoys working in Multicultural Life because she has great colleagues who care deeply about all of the students, particularly those students from historically marginalized and underrepresented groups.
-Both students and staff who are part of Multicultural and International Life are creative, collaborative, and inspiriting to work with.
+Sarah enjoys working in Intercultural Life because she has great colleagues who care deeply about all of the students, particularly those students from historically marginalized and underrepresented groups.
+Both students and staff who are part of Intercultural Life are creative, collaborative, and inspiring to work with.
 In Sarah’s spare time she likes to check out live music and take walks at the DePauw Nature Park.